 Every Mac owner needs a BitTorrent client at some point, and Transmission is probably the best of the bunch.
 Not only does it support a web UI and magnet links natively, it’s regarded as a “trusted” client by many private trackers.

-Tired of not being tired after a long day’s work? f.lux attempts to mimic the earth’s natural light cycle by dimming and tinting your screen depending on the time of day.
+Tired of not being tired after a long day’s work? f.lux attempts to mimic the Earth’s natural light cycle by dimming and tinting your screen depending on the time of day.
 Perfect for late night web addicts who have trouble sleeping afterwards.

 Use one mouse and keyboard to control a whole army of Macs, perfect if you have a MacBook and iMac or Mac Pro to deal with.

-What are your favourite Mac applications?
+What are your favorite Mac applications?